Yurof/Yurof.github.io/interview_Denis.md

 >Maps produced by such app are not unique.
 You're very limited in these programs by their own assets.
 For exemple this https://www.artstation.com/artwork/0nLyQG, where I drew every building, is not possible to do on Inkarnate.
 I could see myself using Inkarnate for things like forrest or mountains where everything gets repeated, but even then,
-I wouldnt see myself making the whole map on this, I would add unique things myself.
+I wouldnt see myself making the whole map on this, I would want to add unique things.
 These programs gives good placeholder maps though, they are more sketch tools in my opinion.

 __Is not using these programs something common among illustrators ?__